OSULUG/laws/rules.rst

 --------
 This is a set of rules for the Oregon State University Linux Users Group.
 These are not set in stone and are in fact meant to be dynamic; adapting to the needs of the community as they change.
-These rules are unique from our constitution (which is also in this repository) by still enforced by the community.
+These rules are seperate from our constitution (which is also in this repository) but ought to be enforced by the OSU Linux Users Groupcommunity.

 For information on contributing to the set of rules see the `Contributing` section below.

 Rules
 -----
-1. There should be a maximum of one bot in the irc channel (#osu-lug, irc.freenode.net) at any time.
+#.
+There should be a maximum of one bot in the irc channel (#osu-lug,
+   irc.freenode.net) at any time.
+#.
+Any malicious or (i.e., 'black hat') material shared in the official
+   OSU LUG IRC Channels should be presented in an academic or educational context.
+We do not encourage the use of malicious exploits under any circumstances.

 Contributing
 ------------
 How to propose a rule:

-0. Have a GitHub account.
+#.
+Have a GitHub account.
-1. Fork this repository into your own personal GitHub account.
+#.
+Fork this repository into your own personal GitHub account.
-2. Edit this file to either add/subtract/modify a rule.
+#.
+Edit this file to modify the ruleset.
-3. Commit this change with an explanative message including:
+#.
+Commit this change with a commit message explaining the following:
     - What the rule is.
     - Why the rule was put in place.
-    - Your irc handle in #osu-lug
+    - Your irc handle in #osu-lug and/or your 'real name'.
-4. Create a Pull Request to merge your version of this repository into the master branch of the original repository.
-DO NOT MERGE THE PULL REQUEST YET.
+#.
+Create a Pull Request to merge your version of this repository into the
+   master branch of the original repository.
+DO NOT MERGE THE PULL REQUEST.

-A pull request into master can only be merged with the approving comment (+1) of LUG two officers and six active LUG members.
+A pull request into master can only be merged with the approving comment (+1) of LUG two officers **and** three active LUG members.
 The final merge into master must be done by an officer of LUG.

 Any comment for or against the change in the comments of the pull request must